Protocol Support

 wayland-info | rg wp_linux_drm_syncobj_manager_v1Tearing Control

-that a surface should be presented immediately (async) rather than waiting for
+that a surface should be presented immediately rather than waiting for vsync —

-Current policy: the hint is honored only when the global
+The hint is honored only when all of these hold:

-requesting window is fullscreen and driving the output, and the backend accepts a
+allow_tearingswitch is on. - The requesting window is fullscreen and driving the output.

-path.
-Any frame that does not meet these conditions falls back to a normal vsynced
+the low-latency path.
+Any other frame falls back to a normal vsynced flip.

 # smoke test